toebeann/npc-vortex-api/README.md

 import { z } from "zod"

 // create an npc procedure which calculates the square root of a
-// numeric input value, with middleware which will validate the
+// numeric input value, with a validator which will validate the
 // input value is a number using Zod const npc = createProcedure(Math.sqrt, z.number().parse)
 await npc.listen(join("myNodeApp", "getSquareRoot"))